Pick Your Battles Wisely

 As they worked together, GE’s leaders started changing their ideas, their attitudes, the way they saw their business units, and how they could lead further changes throughout their organizations.
 They started becoming who they needed to be to lead effective change throughout their teams.

-This week, take a look at your team, your work group, your company.
+Take a look at your team, your work group, your company.
 Are you being forced to make big changes throughout your business and, if so, how will you overcome the natural resistance to change by your team members?
 Take some of GE’s suggestions and see how you can apply them to your team.

 After going through the training with his leaders and watching how it was implemented over the next two years, Immelt observed, “To pursue growth, you have to give some clear no’s and yes’es, and I would say that what we always struggle with—even at high levels in the company—is too many maybes.
 Decisiveness is one of the core traits of a growth culture.